sparkbox/standard/project_management/site_completeness_checklist copy.md

 * [ ] ordered lists
 * [ ] all 6 header tags
 * [ ] inline images (left, right, center, etc in CMS content)
 * [ ] print stylesheet
 * [ ] jump to content link near top of markup (for accessibility)
 * [ ] check for empty (href=#) links
 * [ ] dynamically generated copyright date
 * [ ] form validation in place
 * [ ] error styles
 * [ ] form required fields tested
 * [ ] forms submit properly
 * [ ] HTML validated
 * [ ] CSS validated
 * [ ] No JS errors
 * [ ] CSS in the header
 * [ ] JS in the footer

 ### Testing

+Desktop
+* [ ] are we going to have compatibility mode issues in IE?
 * [ ] content accessible in IE 7,8,9
 * [ ] design/content right in IE 9/10
 * [ ] design/content right in latest PC Chrome
 * [ ] design/content right in latest PC FireFox
 * [ ] design/content right in latest Mac Safari
 * [ ] design/content right in latest Mac Chrome
 * [ ] design/content right in latest Mac FireFox
+* [ ] design right on a retina display

+Devices
 * [ ] design/content right in iOS phone
 * [ ] design/content right in iOS tablet
 * [ ] design/content right in Android phone